Johnny Johns: Competitive

 Johns began learning to skate as a family activity when he was eight years old.
 He learned how to do jumps in both directions and also developed a very smooth stroking style.

 When his coach left the Detroit area, Johns began to work with Ronald Ludington, who insisted that he give up on baseball and concentrate of skating year-round.
 Ludington was responsible for pairing him up first with Mary Karen Campbell in dance, and then with Laurie Johnson in pairs.

 Johns and Mary Campbell became the 1973 national champions in ice dancing.
 They competed together at three World Championships, achieving their highest placement, 6th, in 1973.

 He and Melissa Militano won the U.S. national pairs' title in 1974 and 1975.
 They placed 8th at the 1974 World Championships and 6th in 1975.

 Post-competitive

 Johns coached at the Detroit Skating Club for 27 years before moving to the Arctic Edge Ice Arena in Canton, Michigan in 2006.
-He coached Marcy Hinzmann / Aaron Parchem to the Olympics and Danielle Hartsell / Steve Hartsell to a World Junior title.
+He coached Marcy Hinzmann / Aaron Parchem to the Olympics and Steve Hartsell / Danielle Hartsell to a World Junior title.
 He has also coached Brooke Castile / Ben Okolski and Tessa Virtue / Scott Moir.
 In January 2019, he relocated to the Hertz Arena in Estero, Florida.